tanyasarkjain/pacvar/docs/usage.md

 ### Example samplesheet

 Each sample cooresponds to a different run on PacBio revio machines.
-Each sample will (if not skipping demultiplexing) will proceed to be demultiplexed according to the inputted --barcodes barcodes.fasta, therefore each sample in the samplesheet should have the same adapaters.
+Each sample will (if not skipping demultiplexing) proceed to be demultiplexed according to the inputted --barcodes barcodes.fasta, therefore each sample in the samplesheet should have the same adapaters.

 ```csv title="samplesheet.csv"
 sample,bam,pbi